scollinselliott/lakhesis/README.md

     column elements in the consensus seriation using deviance with a quadratic-logistic model.
 Higher $p$ values will indicate poorer fit for a particular row or column element.
-- **Modify** (Bottom right) Temporarily suppress row or column values from correspondence analysis, including recomputing the seriations from previously selected strands.
+- **Modify** (Bottom right) Temporarily suppress row or column elements from correspondence analysis.
 Strands which have low agreement or high concentration may also be deleted in this panel.

 The sidebar contains the following commands: